 The tablet appears to be produced by Asus, with a cost of $199 for 8GB of storage and $249 for 16GB.
 The alleged specs include a 1280 x 800, seven-inch display with a 1.3GHz Tegra 3 processor, 1GB of RAM, and a 12-core GeForce GPU.

 The published price range would make it far more aggressive on price than the iPad, which starts at $499.
+Buying tablets at discount prices may be a better option if the newest tablet isn’t a must have.
 However, the smaller screen would also make it attractive to those who may be considering a Kindle Fire or Barnes & Noble Nook tablet.